 Ground Transportation Serving Belfast Municipal Airport

 Taxi service to and from the airport is available from 6 AM to 6 PM from Bay Taxi (207-338-1993).
 Reservations at least 24 hours in advance are strongly recommended!
 Car rentals are available from Enterprise Rent-A-Car ( 207-338-0945 or 800-RENTACAR).
 Enterprise Rent-A-Car is able to pick up individuals at the airport and bring them back to their location (6 Belmont Avenue, Belfast) to pick up their rental car, provided that it is during their normal business hours (Monday through Friday, 8 a.m. to 4:30 p.m.), that they have an existing car rental reservation, and that they call Enterprise Rent-A-Car once they have landed at the airport.
 Reservations at least 48 hours in advance are strongly recommended!

 Private Hangars at Belfast Municipal Airport

 Space is currently available at the airport for the construction of new private hangars.
 For more information, please contact Airport Manager Kenneth Ortmann via phone at 603-970-1947, or via email or download an information packet (PDF).
-(Please note, while subletting of hangars is allowed, the Airport Manager does not maintain any list regarding which existing private hangars may be available for sublease.)
+(Please note, while subletting of hangars is allowed, the Airport Manager does not maintain a comprehensive list of existing private hangars available for sublease.)

 Business Development at Belfast Municipal Airport